 As humans, we rely on our sight heavily.
 The ability to see is vital in a survival situation.
 No survival kit is complete without a torch of some description.

 You have lots of choices when it comes to selecting the right torch.
-The one you ultimately choose will come down to many factors including cost, other kit you have available and personal preference.
+The one you ultimately choose will come down to many factors including cost, another kit you have available, and personal preference.

 Everyday Carry Kit

 EDC flashlights need to be lightweight so they are not adding too much weight to your person or kit, portable so they are easy to carry around with you, and durable as they are likely to get knocked around in your everyday life.

 • They are small and super lightweight for easy carrying.

 • Inexpensive.
 They are readily available in a lot of shops so the price is usually pretty low

 • No need to remember them when out and about, as they’re attached to your keys